Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 3.10.0 =
+* Reverted daily bucket job upload to pre 3.9.0 behaviour.
+When automatically uploaded, modified content should be added to the last job the content was added to when uploading manually.

 = 3.9.4 =
 * Added support for related attachment from Advanced Custom Fields: Image Aspect Ratio Crop plugin
 * Fixed import of fine-tuning lists failing to import partially